There are plenty of things to do in Bologna to warrant spending a long weekend here. This is the capital of Northern Italy’s Emilia Romagna region.

 Order a drink during this time period and you will be served an array of complimentary light snacks and bruschettas to tide you over until dinner time.
 A popular drink choice is Aperol spritz.

-Camera con Vista is an upscale bar and bistro just off the Piazza Santo Stefano that is renowned for its excellent aperitivo.
+Camera con Vista is an upscale bar and bistro just off the Piazza Santo Stefano.
+It is renowned for its excellent aperitivo.

 Browse the Boutique Stores of Local Italian Designers